Why does the dough rise? Leaveners!

 Yeast is a natural ingredient that helps the dough rise.
 Yeast feeds on sugars and starches, which are abundant in the dough, and slowly produce carbon dioxide.
 The gluten network stretches and helps to retain gas inside the dough, thereby the dough rises.
 When heated, air bubbles increase in size even more and the baked goods rise.
 As a result, the texture is light and airy.

 Eggs are an essential ingredient in baked goods.
-They are able to hold a huge amount of air, just remember, for example, meringues - how big they are and how much they weigh…
+They can hold a huge amount of air, just remember, for example, meringues - how big they are and how much they weigh…

-The yolk contains fat and makes the flavour richer and the baked goods more moist.
+The yolk contains fat and makes the flavor richer and the baked goods moister.
 Whipping the yolks with sugar produces a thick white foam, its color and consistency are caused by the "trapped" air bubbles.

 Whipping eggs with sugar also produces quite an airy mixture, for example that technique is used for lamingtons.